 Plus, it allows you to be actually planned ahead!
 (No more low-grade daily stress for you!)

-2. Collect your necessary tools for the planning session.
+2. Collect the tools needed for the planning session.

-If you like to access your plans online, pull up Google Calendar and plug in post ideas.
+If you like to access your plans online, pull up Google Calendar to plug in post ideas.